erikp9000/cpm-ndos/README.md

 # cpm-ndos

-NDOS (Network Disk Operating System) is a terminate-and-stay-resident (TSR) program for CP/M 2.2 which adds a network drive (P:) over a serial port.
+NDOS (Network Disk Operating System) is a terminate-and-stay-resident (TSR) program for CP/M 2.2 (Intel 8080) which adds a network drive (P:) over a serial port.
 The serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.